 The Pre-School and Baby FACE program was started at Makasan in 2006 during the same week as the elementary camp.
 This program proved to be a very successful one and will continue as a separate camp in 2007.
 The morning pre-school camp will be open to 3 – 5 year olds and will be based on early childhood literacy and will have an activity rotation model.
 The afternoon Baby FACE program will be a family/child learning together program for parents and children birth – 3.
 The tribal Baby FACE grant expired for the Oglala site in 2009 and this facet of the Pre-School Learning Camp was phased out in the same year.

-The Sisseton Learning Camp on the Lake Traverse Reservation started in 2008 and was held at the Goodwill Presbyterian Church.
+The Sisseton Family Learning Camp on the Lake Traverse Reservation started in 2008 and was held at the Goodwill Presbyterian Church.
 The camp moved to the Tiospa Zina Tribal School in 2010 and was held in conjunction with the school’s summer school program.
 This camp was put on hiatus at the end of the 2012 camp season.
-The camp will be restarting for the 2018 camp season as the Sisseton Family Learning Camp.
+The camp restarted in 2018 as the Sisseton Family Learning Camp.

 The Ihanktonwan Learning Camp was started in 2010 and is held at the Marty Indian School.
 The leadership team of the camp works closely with the teachers at the school to identify areas of focus for the summer camp.
 This camp, while held at the school, is not in conjunction with a summer school program.